 The Battle of Queenston Heights Walking Tour

 Location.
-43° 9.618′ N, 79° 3.149′ W. Marker is near Queenston, Ontario, in Regional Municipality of Niagara.
-Marker can be reached from Niagara Parkway just north of Portage Road.
-This historical marker is situated on the Canadian side of the Niagara River in a community/historic park area and is located along a walking trail near the crest of the Niagara Escarpment, very near the Brock Memorial Monument.
-Touch for map.
-Marker is at or near this postal address: 14184 Niagara Parkway, Queenston, Ontario L0S 1L0, Canada.
+43° 9.633′ N, 79° 2.916′ W. Marker is near Queenston, Ontario, in Regional Municipality of Niagara.
+Marker is on Niagara Parkway just north of Portage Road, on the right when traveling north.
+This historical marker is situated on the Canadian side of the Niagara River in a community/historic Touch for map.
+Marker is in this post office area: Queenston, Ontario L0S 1L0, Canada.
 Touch for directions.

 More about this marker.
-This historical marker is located in the Queenston Heights National Historic Site of Canada and is stop #5 on, The Battle of Queenston Heights Walking Tour.
-According to the Niagara Parks web site, this historical marker is located "on the heights near Brock's monument."
+This historical marker is located in the Queenston Heights National Historic Site of Canada and is stop #2 on, The Battle of Queenston Heights Walking Tour.
+According to the Niagara Parks web site, this historical marker is located "across the Parkway from the Ornamental Entrance Gate."

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Credits.
 This page was last revised on September 27, 2019.
-This page originally submitted on January 16, 2012, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 710 times since then and 4 times this year.
+It was originally submitted on January 14, 2012, by Dale K. Benington of Toledo, Ohio.
+This page has been viewed 677 times since then and 15 times this year.
 Last updated on May 3, 2012, by David Graff of Halifax, Nova Scotia.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on January 16, 2012, by Dale K. Benington of Toledo, Ohio. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2, 3, 4, 5, 6. submitted on January 15, 2012, by Dale K. Benington of Toledo, Ohio. • Bill Pfingsten was the editor who published this page.